greg1494/sales-tails/README.md

   <a name='description'></a>
   ## Description
-  E-commerce backend that utilizes MYSQL and Sequelize to create a products database with API routes to provide the CRUD functionality.
+  AS A developer who writes about tech
+  I WANT a CMS-style blog site
+  SO THAT I can publish articles, blog posts, and my thoughts and opinions

   <a name='usefaq'></a>
   ## Usage
   In the root directory, enter your MYSQL credentials into the .env file.
-Create the table by running `source db/schema.sql` into the command line.
-Seed the table by running the command `npm run seed`.

-  Here is a video description of how the application is used: https://watch.screencastify.com/v/30j8Z0lIlB1juT1kZPvP
+Run `nodemon server` to start the server and then in the browser type `localhost:3001` to view the application.

   <a name='install'></a>
   ## Installation